dzysyak/rest-api-for-relevanssi/readme.txt

 Contributors: dzysyak
 Tags: relevanssi, search, api, rest api
 Requires at least: 4.6
-Tested up to: 5.9.3
+Tested up to: 6.2
-Stable tag: 1.14
+Stable tag: 1.17
 Requires PHP: 5.6
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Plugin provides REST API endpoint for Relevanssi search plugin.
+The plugin provides a REST API endpoint for the Relevanssi search plugin.

 == Description ==

 This plugin provides simple REST API for the popular search [WordPress](http://wordpress.org/ "Your favorite blogging software") search engine - [Relevanssi](https://wordpress.org/plugins/relevanssi/ "A Better Search").

-As far as this plugin provides API for Relevanssi plugin, it should be installed.
+As far as this plugin provides API for the Relevanssi plugin, it should be installed.

 **Key features**

-*   Search through the posts of certain type.
+*   Search through posts of a certain type.
 By default all types.
-*   Results pagination and optional.
+*   Results in pagination and optional.
-*	Sets X-WP-Total header with total number of records, same way as default search api does.
+*	Sets X-WP-Total header with a total number of records, the same way as the default search API does.
-*	Sets X-WP-TotalPages header with total number of pages, same way as default search api does.
+*	Sets X-WP-TotalPages header with a total number of pages, the same way as the default search API does.
 *	Multilingual websites support.
-Both WPML and Polylang are supported, but not tested well, so let me know if you will find any problem.
+Both WPML and Polylang are supported, but not tested well, so let me know if you will find any problems.
 *	Taxonomy filters are supported now.
-Some features may be missed, so feel free to report.
+Some features may be missed, so feel free to report them.
 *	Ordering option added.
 It is also possible to order by meta_key/meta_value/meta_value_num.

 **Brief usage examples**